shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/README.md

     ![Cluster_Config_Upload_Button](../../resources/Cluster_Config_Upload.png)

+    The cluster configuration file can be found at YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/DevkitQsrCluster.json.

 6. On the [scheduler](http://localhost:8080/web-admin/scheduler.html) page, start the sensor reading according to the cluster configuration by pressing the FROM_CONFIG button.